Kuat Piston Pro X Review: Real-World Test On My 4Runner

 What It Is Actually Like To Use

-Even my fiancé can load and unload it on her own.
-That is not a throwaway compliment.
-Most hitch racks ask you to lift a heavy bike high enough to clear the tray while holding the rack open with the other hand.
-The Piston Pro X removed that step entirely.
+Even my fiancé can load and unload it on her own, and that's not a throwaway compliment.
+Most hitch racks ask you to lift a heavy bike high enough to clear the tray while you hold the rack open with your other hand.
+The Piston Pro X just removed that step.

-On the road, the bikes do not move.
-The frame-contact-free arm system clamps the tires, not the frame, and the trays themselves are stiff enough that there is no sway.
-I have hit potholes, dirt washboard, and highway speed crosswinds.
-The bikes ride like they are bolted down.
+On the road, the bikes don't move.
+The arms clamp the tires instead of the frame, and the trays themselves are stiff enough that there's no sway.
+I've hit potholes, dirt washboard, and crosswinds at highway speed.
+The bikes ride like they're bolted on.

 The Foot Pedal

-The pedal is the feature you do not appreciate until you need it.
-One press with my foot and the entire rack tilts down to give me access to the rear of the 4Runner, or folds up against the vehicle when I am not carrying bikes.
-No bending, no hand cranks, no leaning over with a loaded rack.
+The pedal is one of those features you don't really appreciate until you use it.
+One press with my foot and the rack tilts down for access to the back of the 4Runner, or folds up flat against it when I'm not carrying bikes.
+No bending over, no hand cranks, no awkward leaning with a loaded rack.

 For anyone with a tailgate or rear hatch that opens upward, this matters.
-My 4Runner has the swing-out tailgate, and the Piston Pro X lowers far enough that the tailgate clears it without me having to remove anything.
+My 4Runner has the swing-out tailgate, and the Piston Pro X drops far enough that the tailgate clears it without me having to pull anything off.

 Detail view of the Kuat Piston Pro X OneTap pneumatic lever system and tray clamp arms on Ian Jones' 2025 Toyota 4Runner TRD Sport build, showing the hands-free loading feature that makes loading mountain bikes and ebikes easier.